Skip to:

 Sea Acres National Park - Port Macquarie - Destination NSW

-Throughout the Mid North Coast, calm lakes and estuaries provide tranquil settings for bird and landscape photography.
+Across the region, calm lakes and estuaries provide some of the best sunrise photography spots in NSW.
 Pelicans gliding across still water, black swans at dusk and gum tree reflections create simple, powerful compositions.

 In cooler months, sunrise fog can settle over the water, adding softness and atmosphere.